Exciting Field Trips in New Orleans

 The Museum includes exhibits in the Louisiana Memorial Pavilion covering America's entry into the war, the Home Front, and D-Day Planning and Beaches, featuring WWII airplanes, boats, vehicles, and weapons.
 Beyond All Boundaries, our 4D film produced and narrated by Tom Hanks shown exclusively in our Solomon Victory Theater, is a spellbinding immersive journey through the war that changed the world.
 The US Freedom Pavilion: The Boeing Center tells the story of our nation's unprecedented industrial capability during the war years and explores what it was like to participate in World War II on land, at sea or in the air.
 Final Mission: The USS Tang Submarine Experience is an interactive submarine experience based on the last war patrol of the USS Tang in the Pacific Theater.
 Visitors man the positions and perform the battle actions of actual crewmembers as the sub engages the Japanese Imperial Naval Forces.
 The heart of the Museum experience is Campaigns of Courage: European and Pacific Theaters, a 32,000 square foot pavilion, which brings visitors inside the story of how the war was won.
 Campaigns of Courage features two immersive exhibitions: Road to Berlin: European Theater Galleries, now open, and Road to Tokyo: Pacific Theater Galleries, opening in December 2015.

-Trained volunteers will foster your students' interactive exploration of either the Museum's Home Front and D-Day European exhibits in Louisiana Memorial Pavilion or the US Freedom Pavilion: The Boeing Center.
-Museum resources (artifacts, posters, oral histories, etc.) will illuminate the history and lessons of World War II.
+Trained volunteers will foster your students' interactive exploration of either the Museum's Home Front and D-Day European exhibits in Louisiana Memorial Pavilion or the US Freedom Pavilion: The Boeing Center which features our new “Who, What and Where” hands-on exploration of World War II.
+This US Freedom Pavilion docent tour includes veteran’s WWII stories and interactive learning about Museum resources (artifacts, posters, oral histories, etc.) which illuminate the history and lessons of World War II.
 Students are issued workbooks in which to record their discoveries.
 There are a limited number of docent-led tours available each day.
 The maximum number of individuals (both students and chaperones) on any one docent led tour is 60 to allow smooth, timely movement through our exhibits.
 Please inquire about availability as you schedule your field trip.

 - Available for grades 5 – 12